-We have thousands of examples of mold that was not visible on the surface.
-Because hidden mold is the cornerstone of the mold remediation industry.
+We have thousands of examples of mold that was not visible on the surface because hidden mold damage is the cornerstone of the mold remediation industry.
 It is the dangerous and toxic side of the mold.
-So cleaning only the surface mold, when a deeper problem is present.
-It’s like putting a band-aid on a deep wound that needs stitches.
+So cleaning only the surface mold, when a deeper problem is present is like putting a band-aid on a deep wound that needs stitches.
 Sub-surface mold will continue to grow at a rampant pace and continue to put off harmful mycotoxins.

 - Sinus Pressure

 - Loss of Balance or Dizzyness

 - Fatigue and Depression